 Sandor plans to return Arya to Robb and win a place in his service, but they are delayed by flooding along the Trident, including at Lord Harroway's Town.
 They reach the Twins, where Robb has gathered hosts for the wedding of Lord Edmure Tully to Roslin Frey.
 Arya does not recognize men outside the castles, however.
-When the slaughter of the Red Wedding begins, the Hound prevents Arya from running into the castle by knocking her out with the flat of his axe.
+When the slaughter of the Red Wedding begins, Sandor prevents Arya from running into the castle and certain danger by knocking her out with the flat of his axe.
 Robb and Catelyn are slain inside the Twins, betrayed by Houses Bolton and Frey.

 Sandor decides that the only place left to take Arya is to the Vale of Arryn, which is ruled by Arya's aunt, the widowed Lysa Arryn.
 On the way east, Arya finds a saddled horse which she takes as her mount and names Craven.
 Sandor gives the gift of mercy to a Piper bowman, and Arya dreams of Nymeria dragging a body from a river.
 They briefly stay at a village in the foothills of the Mountains of the Moon, but learn they cannot take the high road to Lysa at the Eyrie.
 Sandor decides to head back towards Riverrun to instead ransom Arya to her great uncle, Ser Brynden Tully.

 On their way Arya and Sandor stop at the crossroads inn.
-They meet the Tickler and Polliver, two of the men on Arya's death list, as well as a young squire.
+They meet the Tickler and Polliver, two of the men in Arya's prayer, as well as a young squire.
 Arya is confused when Polliver mentions that Lord Bolton's bastard, Ramsay Snow, is to marry Sansa's sister.
-The Hound gets drunk and a fight ensues.
-Arya takes a dagger from the squire and stabs him in the belly while the Hound kills Polliver, though he is badly wounded in the fight.
+Sandor gets drunk and a fight ensues.
+Arya takes a dagger from the squire and stabs him in the belly while Sandor kills Polliver, though he is badly wounded in the fight.
 As the Tickler closes in on Sandor, Arya sneaks behind and repeatedly stabs the torturer with his own dagger while echoing the questions he asked of his victims on their journey to Harrenhal.
 Sandor directs her to finish off the squire, who is dying of his wound.
 Arya reclaims Needle from Polliver's corpse and stabs the squire in the heart.

-Arya and Sandor head towards the town of Saltpans, but Sandor is too weak to continue and falls from his horse.
-Arya draws Needle, intending to kill him, but decides to leave him to die instead of administering the mercy of a quick death.
+Arya and Sandor head towards the town of Saltpans, but Sandor is too weak to continue due to his injuries.
+Arya realizes she left Sandor off her list that night, and wonders why.
+She adds him back, but thinks maybe he will die before morning.
+The next day, Arya draws Needle, intending to kill Sandor, after thinking maybe if she rides off, he will die on his own.
+Sandor sees her indecision and tries to goad her into killing him, but she decides to leave him to die instead of administering the mercy of a quick death.
 She sells Craven at Saltpans and gains passage on the Titan's Daughter, a ship headed to Braavos, by using the coin that Jaqen H'ghar had given her, along with the High Valyrian phrase valar morghulis.

 A Feast for Crows